Hobbled by coronavirus, China's first-quarter GDP shrinks for first time on record

-BEIJING (Reuters) - China’s economy shrank for the first time in almost three decades of records in the first quarter, as the coronavirus paralysed production and spending, raising pressure on authorities to do more to stop mounting job losses.
+BEIJING (Reuters) - China’s economy shrank in the March quarter for the first time since current records began almost three decades ago, as the coronavirus shut down factories and shopping malls and put millions out of work.

-Gross domestic product (GDP) fell 6.8% in January-March year-on-year, official data showed on Friday, slightly larger than the 6.5% decline forecast by analysts and reversing a 6% expansion in the fourth quarter of last year.
+Gross domestic product (GDP) fell 6.8% in January-March year-on-year, official data showed on Friday, a slightly larger decline than the 6.5% forecast by analysts and reversing a 6% expansion in the fourth quarter of 2019.

-The contraction is also the first in the world’s second-largest economy since at least 1992 when official quarterly GDP records started.
+It was the first contraction in the world’s second-largest economy since at least 1992 when official quarterly GDP records started.

-Providing a silver lining was a much smaller-than-expected decline in factory production in March, suggesting efforts to restart parts of the economy since February are working.
+Providing a silver lining was a much smaller-than-expected fall in factory production in March, suggesting tax and credit relief for virus-hit firms was helping restart parts of the economy shut down since February.

-However, analysts say Beijing faces an uphill battle to revive growth as the global spread of virus devastates demand from major trading partners, while domestic consumption also remains under pressure.
+However, analysts say Beijing faces an uphill battle to revive growth and stop massive job losses as the global spread of the virus devastates demand from major trading partners and as local consumption slumps.

 “First-quarter GDP data is still largely within expectations, reflecting the toll from the economic standstill when the whole society was on lockdown,” said Lu Zhengwei, Shanghai-based chief economist at Industrial Bank.